kluete/adag/README.md

 ## Misc Notes

-* IDag's virtual interface no doubt has a runtime cost, but I generally don't speculate about performance without profiler reports at hand
+* IDag's pure virtual interface no doubt has a runtime cost, but I generally don't speculate about performance without profiler reports at hand